Study Abroad Programs - Frequently Asked Questions

 You are advised to check with the Centers for Disease Control’s web site http://www.cdc.gov/ to obtain information about recommended or required vaccinations.
 Please consult the web site regularly.

 UDM international students may participate in certain programs.
 Consult the country’s consular web site to find out regulations and requirements prior to enrolling in the program of interest.

 Financial aid may be available to help cover tuition, airfare and other fees associated with the program.
-Contact Shelley Hrynczuk in UDM’s Financial Aid Office for more information.
-She can be reached at (313)993-1406 or email@example.com.
+Contact UDM's Financial Aid office for more information.

 - Remember students need to be enrolled in 6 credits undergraduate or 4.5 credits graduate in the semester the international experience takes place in order to qualify for Federal Financial Aid, including loans.